Angular-Dynamic-Hooks/Example-SelectorHookParserConfig/README.md

-# Angular Dynamic Hooks v3 - Example: General config
+# Angular Dynamic Hooks v3 - Example: SelectorHookParserConfig

-This is an example app that shows how to use the Angular Dynamic Hooks library with a general config.
+This is an example app that shows how to use the Angular Dynamic Hooks library with a SelectorHookParserConfig.